zhenry9/mammoth-timers-guide/doc/source/equipment/in-depth/hanhart-delta-e-100.rst

 .. image:: ../../img/hanhart-delta-e-100/1-reset-arrows.jpg
 	:width: 20%

 Press the MODE button (bottom middle) and START/STOP button (top right) simultaneously.
-The top and bottom time lines will display all zeros and the mode bar will show 'LAP'
+The top and bottom time lines will display all zeros and the mode bar will show 'LAP'.

 Step 2 - Set 'TIME' mode
 ~~~~~~~~~~~~~~~~~~~~~~~~